flancia-coop/doc.anagora.org/fellowship-of-the-link.md

             - What is the primary goal of the systems we mentioned?
                 - Recognize value of contributions and distribute earnings/profits/outcomes
                 - #pk see lots of projects which don't have enough of a framework to let people contribute in different ways
+                - #pk c.f. lionsberg -- connecting donors and dollars with the right nonprofits. interface layer.

 https://bra.in/7qeDBy